Spaceface16518/rust-tiny-markdown-compiler-tutorial/tutorial.md

 ```

 Changing the return value to a `String` is easy enough, but I want to take this
 function a different way.
-Instead of just getting our version--which would mean
+Instead of just getting our version—which would mean
 we would create separate functions for all of the other manifest values we want
-to retrieve--let's replace `get_version()` with a function that returns more
+to retrieve—let's replace `get_version()` with a function that returns more
 than just one value from the manifest file.

 When the `usage()` function prints the banner, I want it to print something like